AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 The AI Agent Governance Maturity Model

 Most teams are somewhere between "we have dashboards" and "we have enforcement."
-This maturity model maps the progression from no governance to continuous compliance — and identifies where each regulatory framework's requirements are actually met.
+This maturity model describes a progression in runtime-control capability.
+It does not determine whether a legal or certification requirement is met.

 Level 0: No Governance